ssc-sp/datahub-portal/Dockerfiles/README.md

 If login fails, confirm:

 * You’re on VPN (if required)
-* Your account has permission to pull from the repo paths
+* Your account has permission to pull from the repository paths
 * Your Docker daemon can reach the registry (proxy/SSL issues)

 ---